 The HAZ control method is applicable only to fillet welds according to AWS D1.1.
 It works on the assumption that if the cooling rate is reduced below a critical value the hardness levels will not be high enough to facility cracking.
 This cooling rate is not the same for all materials, but rather depends on the hardenability of the steel.
 The critical cooling rate for a specific material at which cracking becomes a problem is related to the carbon equivalent (CE) of the steel in question.
 This methods requires you to have the chemical composition of your steel so you can calculate the CE and then determine if preheat is necessary or if you can simply use a high enough heat input when welding to satisfy the cooling rate requirements.
 Rapid cooling can cause martensite to form which is susceptible to cold cracking.

 Hydrogen Control Method

-The Hydrogen Control Method, also detailed in Annex H of AWS D1.1, is based on the assumption that cracking will not occur if the level of hydrogen in the deposited weld metal is below a certain value.
+The Hydrogen Control Method, also detailed in Annex H of AWS D1.1 (2020), is based on the assumption that cracking will not occur if the level of hydrogen in the deposited weld metal is below a certain value.
 This value, as with the HAZ Method, is different for different steels.
 Other factors taken into account are the composition of the steel and the level of restraint.
 The level of restraint will be high, medium or low and it is determined based on experience.
-For more informaiton on hydrogen-induced cracking click here.
+For more information on hydrogen-induced cracking click here.